Weave Code

 Migration Path

-• Replace a simple queue job with Async::task() to validate performance/gains.
+• Replace simple queue jobs with Async::task() to validate gains.

 • Example: